-Now that October is here, it's time to think about Halloween.
-With harvest season in full swing, locally grown pumpkins are available and many of the Kelowna attractions will feature Halloween-themed events.
+Now that we are nearing the end of October, our thoughts turn to all things Halloween.
+With harvest season in full swing, locally grown pumpkins are available and many Kelowna attractions feature Halloween-themed events.

 1. Oh My Gourd, it's Pumpkin Season!

-With multiple pumpkin patches in the area, it's easy to pick the perfect blank slate for their Jack-O-Lantern.
-Despite this year’s hot and dry summer weather, the conditions and climate were suitable for growing pumpkins and a wide variety of squash.
+With multiple pumpkin patches in the area, it's easy to pick the perfect blank slate for a Jack-O-Lantern.
 One of the largest pumpkin patches in the area is at the McMillan Farms.
 Nothing says Halloween like a corn maze and pumpkin patch and McMillan Farms has both!
+You can also check out Davison Orchards' Pumpkin Festival, with pumpkin patch tours, activities for the kids, and plenty of seasonal produce.

 2. Spooktacular Parties

 Halloween is the time to have spooktacular nighttime fun!
-Many Kelowna establishments will be hosting a Halloween Party either the weekend before or on true Hallow's Eve, October 31st.
-Venues hosting a party worth checking out include BNA, Rotary Centre for the Arts, O'Flannigans Pub, The Habitat, and The Laurel Packinghouse (and several others)
+Many Kelowna establishments will be hosting Halloween parties the weekend before Halloween.
+Venues hosting a party worth checking out include BNA, Rotary Centre for the Arts, Hotel Eldorado, The Habitat, and CRAFT Beer Market.
+For a full listing of Halloween-themed events, click here.

 3. Family Fun